 Wildlife viewing, while not as historical, is an even more popular form of outdoor recreation in the U.S. It involves observing nature in its natural habitat and might include such activities as bird watching, safaris and scuba diving.
-In 2013, there were more than 21 million U.S. participants in wildlife viewing and it was one of America’s most popular outdoor activities in terms of the average number of annual outings per participant.
+There are around 21 million people who participate in wildlife viewing annually in the United States.
+The activity is a favorite recreational past time for Hispanics, with only running and jogging achieving a higher participation rate.

 While wildlife viewing is an activity which can be done at virtually no cost, hunting can be a costly hobby.
 Not only do participants have to purchase the firearms and bullets, they may also have to pay for a license to participate.
 In 2015, the gross cost of hunting licenses in the U.S. amounted to 821 million U.S. dollars.